BjerknesClimateDataCentre/KPI/README.md

 ## 1. Create the KPI Database (KPIDB) ##

 The KPIDB will be a synchronized simplified database containing the information needed to create the KPIs.
-It will rely on metadata from the 'OTC metadata entry' at the Carbon Portal, and QC statistics from QuinCe.
+It will rely on metadata from the [OTC metadata entry](https://meta.icos-cp.eu/edit/otcentry/) at the Carbon Portal, and QC statistics from QuinCe.

 ### 1.1 Structure of the KPIDB ###